Welcome to the Fleurieu Peninsula, the ultimate mix of food, wine and coast.

 Onkaparinga River National Park, Fleurieu Peninsula

 Jaw-dropping clifftops and gorges spilling down to rockpools, rivers and wetlands teeming with life and hiking trails winding through dense bushland… 45 minutes from the Adelaide?
 Welcome to Onkaparinga River National Park, one of South Australia’s best kept secrets.
 Bordered by the coast, hills and vineyards, Onkaparinga River National Park is one of the best spots to bushwalk on the Fleurieu Peninsula.
 Dust off your hiking boots and navigate across rugged ridgetops and down to the lush river valley of Onkaparinga Gorge.
 Pack a picnic and kick back at Punchbowl; a spectacular rockpool surrounded by cliffs and impressive rock formations.
 Some of the trails are suitable for mountain bike riding and horse riding, and your pooch can explore the neighbouring recreation park on lead.
+If you're feeling adventurous, abseil down some of the park's most impressive gorges with Earth Adventure.

 What to do